rkotze/rkotze.github.io/_posts/2019-06-24-vs-code-git-mob.md

 excerpt_separator: <!--more-->
 ---

-With the creation of [Git Mob](https://github.com/findmypast-oss/git-mob){:target="\_blank"}, a console app to _manage your co-authors_ you pair with, I thought a good addition would be to build a UI around it in VS Code.
+As the co-creator of [Git Mob](https://github.com/findmypast-oss/git-mob){:target="\_blank"}, a console app to _manage your co-authors_ you pair with, I thought a good addition would be to build a UI around it in VS Code.
 This makes it super simple to see who you are co-authoring with and change without needing to remember any commands.
 Most importantly it consistently generates the meta data for [_co-authoring commits_](https://help.github.com/en/articles/creating-a-commit-with-multiple-authors){:target="\_blank"} to GitHub.
 See [Git Mob for VS Code](https://github.com/rkotze/git-mob-vs-code){:target="\_blank"} repository to get started.

 <!--more-->